udacity-om/ud_self_driving_car_engineer/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data is distributed in training, validation and testing dataset

+![alt text][image18]
+![alt text][image19]
+![alt text][image20]

 ###Design and Test a Model Architecture